Share This Article

 The best broadcasting software for streamers

-With all of the information laid out above in mind and in no particular order, here is a list of the best broadcasting software out there for streamers.
+With all of the information laid out above in mind and in no particular order, here is a list of the best broadcasting software for streamers.

 OBS Studio is open source software for recording video and live streaming.
 OBS provides scene composition, encoding, recording, and broadcasting in real time and includes presets for popular streaming websites like YouTube and Twitch.